RENEE MONTAGNE, Host:

 GONZALES: Bey is whispering, so the audio is difficult to hear.
 The video was obtained by the Chauncey Bailey Project, a collaboration of San Francisco Bay Area news groups created to investigate Bailey's murder.
 Robert Rosenthal of the Center for Investigative Reporting leads the project and says the video points to a conspiracy.

-Mr. ROBERT ROSENTHAL (Center for Investigative Reporting): The video shows Yusuf Bey IV in a holding cell basically describing the murder of Chauncey Bailey and the assassination with the detail of even laughing about sort of the way his head would jerk back when I believe it was the second or third shot from a shotgun hit him in the head.
+ROBERT ROSENTHAL: The video shows Yusuf Bey IV in a holding cell basically describing the murder of Chauncey Bailey and the assassination with the detail of even laughing about sort of the way his head would jerk back when I believe it was the second or third shot from a shotgun hit him in the head.

 MONTAGNE: And you can see the video from the Chauncey Bailey Project on our website at NPR.org.